 Internal self-awareness is understanding your own values, passions, patterns, emotional triggers, and motivations.

-External self-awareness is understanding how others actually experience you — how your behavior lands, what reputation you carry in the room, how your team talks about you when you are not there.
+External self-awareness is understanding how others actually experience you, how your behavior and reputation is perceived, and how your team talks about you when you are not present.

 Real leadership identity requires both.
-You need to know what you stand for and how you actually show up.
+You need to know what you stand for and how you act out those beliefs.

 MBTI as a Mirror, Not a Box

 That said, MBTI is a starting point for self-discovery, not a ceiling.
 Your type does not determine your potential or prescribe your style.
 No four letters tell you who you must be as a leader.
-They show you where you naturally tend — and then the real work begins, which is deciding which of those tendencies to lean into and which to consciously develop around.
+They show you your natural tendencies, and the areas that need the most work.
+It is up to you to choose which of those tendencies to lean into and which to consciously develop.

 "The most valuable thing any assessment gives you is not a label.
-It is a set of questions to sit with."
+It is an identity."

 How to Uncover Your Authentic Leadership Identity

-This is not a process you complete in an afternoon.
-But these are the practices that move the needle:
+This is not a process that can be completed in an afternoon.
+They are the practices that will further develop your identity

 1. Revisit Your Crucible Moments